QuantEcon/lecture-python.myst/_sources/util_rand_resp.md

 \text{Pr}(\text{yes}|A^{'})\times \text{Pr}(A|\text{yes})
 $$ (eq:util-rand-eight-bb)

-According to Greenberg et al. (1977), a respondent commits himself or herself to answer truthfully on the basis of a probability in $(7)$ or $(8)$ **before** randomly selecting the question to be answered.
+According to Greenberg et al. (1977), a respondent commits himself or herself to answer truthfully on the basis of a probability in {eq}`eq:util-rand-seven-aa` or {eq}`eq:util-rand-eight-aa` **before** randomly selecting the question to be answered.

-Suppose that the appropriate privacy measure is captured by the notion of "limited hazard" in $(8)$.
+Suppose that the appropriate privacy measure is captured by the notion of "limited hazard" in {eq}`eq:util-rand-eight-aa` and {eq}`eq:util-rand-eight-bb`.

-Consider an unrelated question model where the unrelated question is replaced by the instruction "Say the word 'no,' " which implies that
+Consider an unrelated question model where the unrelated question is replaced by the instruction "Say the word 'no'", which implies that

 $$
 \text{Pr}(A|\text{yes})=1